laneboysrc/rc-light-controller/doc/hardware-overview.md

 ## Pre-processor for simpler wiring

 To utilize its full potential, the DIY RC Light Controller must be able to read Steering, Throttle and AUX (CH3) signals from the receiver.
-Since such a combined signal is unfortunately not available on modern surface receivers.
+Such a combined signal such as CPPM is unfortunately not available on modern surface receivers.
 Therefore the easiest way is to use a Y-cable on steering and throttle channels and feed all signals individually to the light controller.